 Some platforms monitor underground forums and marketplaces for stolen credentials, leaked data or brand-related discussions.
 This intelligence helps security teams understand intent and prioritise response.

-Top cybersecurity brand monitoring tools evaluated by enterprises
+Top brand risk monitoring solution providers evaluated by enterprises

-Organisations evaluate brand monitoring tools based on visibility, intelligence depth and operational fit.
+Organisations evaluate brand risk monitoring solution providers based on visibility, intelligence depth and operational fit.
 The following platforms are frequently reviewed.

-• Recorded Future Brand Intelligence: offers brand monitoring as part of its threat intelligence platform.
+- Recorded Future Brand Intelligence: offers brand monitoring as part of its threat intelligence platform.
 It tracks phishing infrastructure, domain abuse and dark web activity tied to brand impersonation.
 Its contextual risk scoring appeals to intelligence-led security teams.
+The platform uses AI-driven analytics to prioritise signals, reducing noise for analysts working at volume.

-• ZeroFox Digital Risk Protection: focuses on external digital risk, including brand impersonation across domains, social platforms and mobile ecosystems.
+- ZeroFox Digital Risk Protection: focuses on external digital risk, including brand impersonation across domains, social platforms and mobile ecosystems.
 It is often selected by organisations with large customer bases and high exposure to fraud.
+Note: ZeroFox transitioned to private ownership under Haveli Investments in 2024.
+Organisations evaluating this platform should assess continuity of support and roadmap as part of their vendor review.

 How to select the right brand monitoring tool